veelckoo/MTGOBOT/README.txt

 Disclaimer:
 I am a new programmer who is still studying much.
 If you find some places in the app which I can improve, please send me an email.
 It would be greatly appreciated.

+Demo:
+You can see a demonstration of the bot at: http://www.youtube.com/watch?v=wQadgKVrGYs
 Requirements:
 Sikuli
 Sikuli is a graphical user scripting language which uses Python syntax.
 You can download this at http://sikuli.org and there you can read about the wonderful language.
 I chose Sikuli to script in, instead of AutoIt because at the time I wanted to learn Python, and since Sikuli uses Python syntax, it was perfect.